tc39/proposal-type-annotations/README.md

 Developers may still want to use TypeScript syntax for other reasons:

-* Use of certain syntax features which are not supported in JavaScript (e.g., `enum`, concise field definitions)
+* Use of certain syntax features which are not supported in JavaScript (e.g., `enum`, parameter properties)
 * Compatibility with legacy code bases which may run into certain syntax edge cases that are handled differently
 * Non-standard extensions/reinterpretations of JavaScript (e.g., legacy decorators, Set semantics for fields)